mstark/eve_open_api/docs/LiveApi.md

 # load the gem
 require 'eve_open_api'
 # setup authorization
-EveOpenApi.configure do |config|
+EVEOpenAPI.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EveOpenApi::LiveApi.new
+api_instance = EVEOpenAPI::LiveApi.new

 character_id = 56 # Integer | An EVE character ID

 mail_id = 56 # Integer | An EVE mail ID

-contents = EveOpenApi::PutCharactersCharacterIdMailMailIdContents.new # PutCharactersCharacterIdMailMailIdContents | Data used to update the mail
+contents = EVEOpenAPI::PutCharactersCharacterIdMailMailIdContents.new # PutCharactersCharacterIdMailMailIdContents | Data used to update the mail

 opts = {
   datasource: "tranquility" # String | The server name you would like data from